RAS-University/robotic-courses/docs/advanced_math/graph-theory.md

 </div>

 ---
+Together, BFS, DFS, Dijkstra, and A* illustrate a progression from uninformed to informed search.
+As we refine our knowledge about the environment, edge costs, heuristic estimates, the algorithms become increasingly efficient while still guaranteeing correctness under appropriate conditions.

+---

 ## References

 1.  <a id="ref1"></a>Dijkstra, E. W. (1959). *A note on two problems in connexion with graphs.* Numerische Mathematik, 1(1), 269–271.
 2.  <a id="ref2"></a>Hart, P. E., Nilsson, N. J., & Raphael, B. (1968). *A Formal Basis for the Heuristic Determination of Minimum Cost Paths.* IEEE Transactions on Systems Science and Cybernetics, 4(2), 100–107.
 3. <a id="ref3"></a>Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (2022). *Introduction to Algorithms* (4th ed.).
 MIT Press.

+---

+### Credits:

+This course page was created by **Hanka Goralija, EPFL** under the supervision of **Prof. Aude Billard**, and funded by **IEEE RAS** and **EPFL**.